malsf21/fair-chair/README.md

 ## Development Setup

+*Note: Development isn't working properly with travis right now, but you should be able to follow these steps to build it properly.
+Let me know if there are any problems, on our issue tracker!*

 You'll need these things for development:

 * Unix-based operating system (if you're running on Windows, find a unix shell and follow these steps)